San Francisco Community Outreach

 Special Agent in Charge David J. Johnson welcomes new Citizens Academy students.

-- In September 2013, our 13th Citizens Academy session, which brought together a cross section of 30 members of our community to learn firsthand about our operations and programs, graduated from the program.
+- In September 2013, our 13th Citizens Academy class, which brought together a cross section of 30 members of our community to learn firsthand about our operations and programs, graduated from the program.
 Citizens Academies not only demystify our work, but also help us forge new working relationships in the community.
-The next Citizens Academy class has not yet been scheduled for 2014.

-- In December 2012, we presented our annual Director’s Community Leadership Award to Sisters of the Holy Family, an organization that advances education and awareness of human trafficking prevention and cyber safety for children throughout the San Francisco Bay Area.
+- In January 2014, we presented our annual to Bay Area Women Against Rape, an organization that raises awareness and provides direct assistance to victims of child prostitution and human trafficking throughout the San Francisco Bay Area.

 - We continue to proactively speak with children and teens about the importance of cyber safety and online citizenship.
-The FBI’s Safe Online Surfing program teaches 3rd through 8th graders to use the Internet in a safe and intelligent manner.
+The FBI’s Safe Online Surfing program is a vehicle through which we are able to teach 3rd through 8th graders to use the Internet in a safe and intelligent manner.

 Among our other ongoing efforts: